Logos and uniforms of the Chicago Bears

-The Chicago Bears of the National Football League (NFL) sport a wishbone "C" logo, which the team has used since the 1960s.
-Since the team's inception in 1920, the Bears' uniforms have received very little changes, with minor changes and various patches added.
-The classic look of the club's uniforms has given it the title of one of the best uniform sets in the league.
+The Chicago Bears of the National Football League (NFL) sport the bear head logo, which the team has used as their primary since 2023.
+Since its first season in 1920, the team has made only minor alterations to their uniforms and added various patches to them.
+The classic look of the club's uniforms has given them the title of one of the best uniform sets in the league.
 During its history, the Bears have worn uniforms manufactured by Nike, Reebok, and Champion.

 Logos

 The club has had few official logos throughout their history.
 When the team was known as the Decatur Staleys in 1920, they used A. E. Staley's logo as football was intended to help promote the company.
 The first Chicago Bears logo was introduced in 1940, depicting a black bear running with a football.
 The next logo, introduced in 1946, featured a navy blue bear on top of a football.

-In 1962, the Bears introduced their trademark wishbone "C" logo for the first time.
+In 1962, the Bears introduced their trademark "wishbone-C" logo for the first time.
 Initially white with a black outline, the logo is similar to the "C" long worn on the Cincinnati Reds' baseball caps, and very closely resembles the University of Chicago Maroons' "C" logo introduced in 1898.
 The change in the Bears' logo was due to the addition of logos on helmets, which professional football teams began adding in the late 1950s and early 1960s.
-Unlike some NFL franchises that have had many different logos over time, the Bears have kept the wishbone "C" for over 50 years, with its only notable change being in 1973, when its color was changed to orange with a white and navy blue trim.
-However, the team has experimented with some alternative logos since then, including a navy blue bear head introduced in 1980, and an orange bear head introduced in 1999.
+Unlike some NFL franchises that have had many different logos over time, the Bears have kept the wishbone-C for over 50 years, with its only notable change being in 1974, when its color was changed to orange with a white and navy blue trim.
+However, the team has experimented with some alternative logos since then, including a navy blue bear head introduced in 1963, and a revised orange bear head introduced in 1999.

+In 2023, the Bears made their primary logo the orange bear head, which was previously their secondary logo since 1999.
+Despite demoting the "C" to a secondary logo, the team will still retain it on their helmets and at the home field's 50-yard line.
+The shift aimed at aiding team and league business partners, as that logo will now use as "the primary visual identifier of the Chicago Bears".